zefoy/ngx-perfect-scrollbar/example/README.md

-# Example app for the angular2-perfect-scrollbar
+# Example app for the ngx-perfect-scrollbar